Seeking the Kingdom of God: From Religion to Relationship

 3. Seek His Presence

 Start your day by dedicating the first moments to God.
 Before you check your phone or worry about your to-do list, simply turn your heart toward Him.
 This isn't about a long prayer session; it can be as simple as saying, "Good morning, Lord.
 I invite your Kingdom into my day."
-Spend time in His presence.
+Make spending time in His presence your priority.

 In the Morning